Jackie Bradley Jr. Player Props: Royals vs. Giants

 Giants Pitching Rankings (2022)

-- The pitching staff for the Giants had a collective 8.6 K/9 last season, which ranked 16th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff last season ranked 16th in the big leagues.

-- The Giants had the 15th-ranked team ERA across all MLB pitching staffs (3.89).
+- The Giants' 3.89 team ERA ranked 15th across all MLB pitching staffs.

-- Giants pitchers combined to give up 132 home runs (0.8 per game), the first-fewest in baseball.
+- The Giants surrendered the first-fewest home runs in baseball (132 total, 0.8 per game).

-- Cobb (0-0) makes the start for the Giants, his second of the season.
+- The Giants are sending DeSclafani (1-0) out to make his second start of the season.

-- In his most recent time out on Saturday, the right-hander tossed 3 2/3 innings against the New York Yankees, allowing one earned run while surrendering four hits.
+- In his most recent appearance on Monday, the righty threw six scoreless innings against the Chicago White Sox while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.